 How to Use Social Media for Outreach Events

 Large events and holiday celebrations can lead to huge boosts in church attendance, growth, and engagement.
-But if you’ve ever planned one, you know planning isn’t the hardest part.
-The menu is set, the band has practiced, the speaker is booked.
+But if you’ve ever planned one of these major events, you know planning isn’t the most challenging part.
+You’ve set the menu, booked the speaker, and the band is ready.
 All that’s left is getting people in the door.
 Easy enough, right?

-Not always.
-But advertising and marketing are becoming more centralized, and that can help.
-Social media and the internet mean there are ways to draw people into your church’s events that are relatively easy and extremely cost-effective.
-As we discuss how to use social media to draw people in for these events, we’ll identify three steps: inform, compel, and invite.
+Only sometimes.
+However, advertising and marketing continue to become more centralized, which can help.
+Social media and the internet are relatively easy to use and offer cost-effective ways to draw people into your church’s events.
+As we discuss using social media to draw people in for these events, we’ll identify three steps: inform, compel, and invite.

 Inform

 • Start by creating a Facebook event with all the necessary information for your event — date, time, location, etc. Make sure to update the event if there are any changes or additional information.
-You can also use the event to answer any questions people have asked.
+You can also use the event’s discussion area to post more details about the event and answer any questions people have asked.

-• Keep the information for upcoming events front-and-center on your website where a visitor can find them easily.
-However, don’t clutter your homepage with details.
+• Keep the information for upcoming events front-and-center on your website where visitors can easily find them.
+But be careful not to clutter your homepage with details.
 Draw the viewer in (we’ll talk about that next), then lead them to more details with a “more information” or “for details, click here” call-to-action.

 • Create shareable graphics that present all necessary event details in a digestible way.
-Share these on the event page and your church’s social media.
-Encourage others to share them as well.
+Share the graphics on the event page and your church’s social media, and encourage others to share them on their social channels.

 Compel

-• When advertising and inviting guests to your events, provide more than just logistical details.
+• When advertising and inviting guests to your events, provide more than logistical details.
 Pique interest and compel attendees by sharing powerful stories from past events.
-This can be done through pictures and videos shown in service, on your website, and on social media.
+You can use video, written word, or images to share someone’s story in service, on your website, and on social media.

 • Emphasize the “why” of the event, as in, why should someone take time out of their busy schedule to attend your event?
 Make the benefits obvious.
-For example: rather than simply advertising your event as a “Marriage and Family Class,” explain that your event helps strengthen marital bonds and gives practical advice for struggling parents.
+For example, rather than simply advertising your event as a “Marriage and Family Class,” explain that your event helps strengthen marital bonds and gives practical advice for struggling parents.
+Focus on the potential guest, their needs, and what questions (implicitly or explicitly) the person most likely to attend is asking—and how this event answers that need.

 Invite

-• Once you have all the information readily available and organized on a Facebook event, encourage your church members to mark themselves as “going” to the event, then to share and repost it on their own personal Facebook pages.
-This will help spread the word to a larger audience (and help combat the pesky Facebook algorithm we all love so much)!
+• Once you have all the information readily available and organized on a Facebook event, encourage your church members to mark themselves as “going” to the event and ask them to share and repost it on their own personal Facebook profiles.
+Sharing the event with their network of friends will help spread the word to a larger audience (and help combat the pesky Facebook algorithm we all love so much)!

 • Encourage engagement on social media from church leaders and those with influence in your community.
 Are you partnering with another organization on this event?
-Purchasing food from a local catering business?
-Include them in your posts to enhance visibility for all parties involved.
+Are you purchasing food from a local catering business?
+Consider tagging them in your posts, adding them as a co-host, or mentioning the partnership in other ways to enhance visibility for all parties involved.

 • Spread the word beyond just social media.
 Make announcements when appropriate, but first and foremost, get out into your community and share.
-Invite people face-to-face and make an effort to reduce any barriers to them attending your event.
+Invite people face-to-face and try to reduce barriers to them attending your event.